LeeBowieIBM/openshift-workshops/workshop2-cloud/README.md

  oc new-app mariadb
 ```

+NOTE: We're not doing the -ephemeral version on mariadb that we used in the first workshop.

-You can do it from the WebUi like this
+You can also do it from the WebUi like by right clicking in Topology > Add to Project

 # Create a Wordpress db for Wordpress
 Go into the terminal for the mariadb pod